bahmutov/npm-module-checklist/CHECKLIST.md

 and avoid breaking [semver][semver].
 This is [important][semver important], but is currently [broken][broken semver] in too many projects.
 Even this checklist is using semver!

 - [ ] avoid surprizes by using exact versions of the top level dependencies.
 Use [save-exact][save-exact] NPM setting and [exact-semver][exact-semver] to enforce it.

 - [ ] setup a script to reliably update out of date dependencies using [next-update][next-update install]
+  - [ ] setup automatic pull requests when newer versions of dependencies appear [greenkeeper.io][greenkeeper]

 - [ ] catch missing or invalid `package.json` values using [grunt-nice-package][grunt-nice-package]
 or [fixpack][fixpack]

 - [ ] write simple installation commands for your module